Neurological conditions include a wide range of conditions, disorders and syndromes affecting the brain, spinal cord, nerves and muscles.

 National action plan

 We consulted on a draft national action plan on neurological conditions in 2018-2019.
 This plan was developed in partnership with the National Advisory Committee for Neurological Conditions (NACNC) and the wider neurological community such as people with lived experience, third sector organisations and health and social care professionals.
 It sets out a vision for driving improvement in the care, treatment and support available to people living with neurological conditions – and their carers - in Scotland.
-The final plan is due to be published in late 2019.
+We published the consultation report in December 2019.

 Our aims are to: